Nanbu Senbei: Traditional Wheat Crackers from Aomori

 When Japanese think of snacks served with green tea, many will bring to mind “Senbei (煎餅)”, a traditional Japanese rice cracker that comes in several types.

 The majority of Senbei crackers are made from non-glutinous rice called “Uruchi Mai (うるち米)”, the staple of the Japanese diet, but some use wheat flour in place of rice.

 Representative examples of such wheat crackers include Kawara Senbei, and what I introduce here “Nanbu Senbei (南部煎餅)” is also among them.

 Nanbu Senbei (南部煎餅)

-The taste of Nanbu Senbei varies slightly depending on the area and the variety.
-Generally, Aomori’s Nanbu Senbei features being a little bit salty, while the one consumed in Iwate is slightly sweet in taste.
+The taste varies depending on the region and the variety.
+In general, Aomori’s Nanbu Senbei is a bit salty, whereas the one consumed in Iwate is on the sweet side.

-Speaking of the ones I have now, this peanuts-embedded one is a bit sweet,
+As for what I have now, this peanuts-embedded one is a little sweet.

-this one with white sesame seeds features the subtle saltiness coming from soy sauce,
+This one with white sesame seeds has a slightly salty taste from soy sauce.

 This one using black sesame seeds doesn’t use soy sauce but is lightly salted.